yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

 let g = new bg.Graph();
 {{< / highlight >}}

-You must create an instance of a Graph.
+You must create an instance of a `Graph`.
 You may have more than one instance, but all Behavior Graph elements are associated with a specific instance.

 {{< highlight javascript >}}